Homeomorphisms between compact subsets of real numbers: When is scattered and infinite

-We are left to discuss other t$\mathbb R$-sets $X$, when $\mathcal B_X$ is infinite.
+We are left to discuss other $ t $-sets $X$, when $\mathcal B_X$ is infinite.
 In Proposition \ref{p14}, a new characterization of $M$-Cantorvals is given.
 Let's add another one, which uses the order topology.

-\begin{pro} If $X$ is a t$\mathbb R$-set and the order topology on $\mathcal Q_X$ induced by $<$ is not scattered, then $X$ is an $M$-Cantorval or there exists a closed-open subsets of $X$ which is a copy of the Cantor set. \end{pro} \begin{proof} When $\mathcal Q_X$ contains a subset homeomorphic to the rational numbers, i.e. $\mathcal Q_X$ is not scattered, then there exist continuum many trivial components in $X$.
-So, the set $\{\inf X, \sup X\}$ could be populated by two trivial components, or not if $\mathcal D_X$ is not empty or if there is an isolated point in $X$.
-But if no closed-open subset of $X$ is a copy of the Cantor set, then $X$ has to be regularly closed and then Proposition \ref{p14} works. \end{proof}
+\begin{pro} If $X$ is a $ t $-set and the order topology on $\mathcal Q_X$ is not scattered, then $X$ is an $M$-Cantorval or there exists a closed-open subset of $X$ which is a copy of the Cantor set. \end{pro} \begin{proof} When $\mathcal Q_X$ contains a subset homeomorphic to the rational numbers, i.e., $\mathcal Q_X$ is not scattered, then there exist continuum many trivial components in $X$.
+So, the set $\{\inf X, \sup X\}$ could be populated by two trivial components.
+Hence $\mathcal D_X$ has to be empty and there is no isolated point in $X$, since $X$ is a $t$-set.
+But if no closed-open subset of $X$ is a copy of the Cantor set, then $X$ has to be regularly closed and then Proposition \ref{p18} works, i.e., $X$ is an $M$-Cantorval. \end{proof}